Here’s the first question I’m going to ask you…. why do you want to start a housecleaning business?

 The first house I cleaned made me realize how out-of-shape I was.
 It seemed like I was moving in slow motion and in reality, I was!
 When I compare how quickly I could work after cleaning for months, those first few houses took way longer to clean than they should have.
 In addition, my body screamed the next day – I had aches and pains in areas of my body I had never felt before.

 So, if you’re thinking of quitting your job to get away from your boss; if you have a need to be in control; if you think you are going to be making tons of money, or you want to spend more time with your family – it’s not going to happen right away.
 Your new boss will be all your clients, so you’ll have many bosses to report to.
 You may be in control of your new business, but it’s your customers who will be demanding a lot from you.
-And it’s going to take months or years to have time to spend with your family and make consistent money.
+And it’s going to take months or years to have time to spend with your family and make consistent money, unless you have a good plan.

 Why was my business successful?
 For the simple reason that I enjoyed cleaning and I loved providing a service that made my customers happy.
 You can’t imagine how gratifying it was to complete the first cleaning on a house and hear the customer’s response.
 Some who had only wanted a one-time cleaning ended up booking ongoing service!